Discover courses by selecting the State/Overseas below.

-Trainees are required to perform 30 Focused Cardiac Ultrasound cases and have them evaluated as satisfactory by an approved Assessor.
-The 30 cases can be performed over a period of time and successfully completed case forms can be forwarded to the College at any time.
+Trainees are required to perform 30 Focused Cardiac Ultrasound cases and have them evaluated as satisfactory by an Approved Assessor.

 Focused Cardiac Ultrasound Case Form